John Peter DiIulio, Ph.D.

 Prison Teaching Initiative.
 Instructor.
 2018.

-Research Assistant to Stephen Macedo, Professor of Politics.
+Stephen Macedo, Professor of Politics.
+Research Assistant.
 2013.

 Other

 “Doing the Truth: Justice and the Intellectual Life.”
-Session Instructor.
+Instructor.
 Intellectual Retreat.
 Collegium Institute.
 2024.

 John Locke Institute.
 Instructor.
 2018, 2022.